Podhale: Regional attractions

-Among the region's attractions are the popular mountain resort of Zakopane and the lake known as Morskie Oko ("The Eye of the Sea"), which local legend claims, is connected to the Adriatic by subterranean passageways.
+The region is known for its views, proximity to the Tatra mountains, numerous thermal baths and romanticised culture making Podhale a popular tourist destination.
+Among the region's attractions are the mountain resort of Zakopane and the lake known as Morskie Oko ("The Eye of the Sea"), which local legend claims, is connected to the Adriatic by subterranean passageways.
 Nowy Targ along the Dunajec River, located in the valley beneath the Gorce Mountains, is the capital of the region.
 Ludzmierz is home to the area's oldest shrine, Our Lady of Ludźmierz also known as the Hostess of Podhale or in Goral Gaździna Podholańsko.

-The people in this region are particularly famous for their oscypek, a cheese made from a mix of cow's and sheep's milk, their music, and their ski slopes.
-In the winter, it is the number one tourist site in Poland.
+The region is known for its oscypek (a cheese made from a mix of cow's and sheep's milk), music and ski slopes.